Ramsay feeling fortunate as he starts 2023 season

 "Comparing yourself to others can be the thief of joy, and you need to watch out for that.

-"A lot of people see people on social media and it is just a flash of their life, and you need to take joy in the simple things, you need to love what you do.
-Social media can be great but it can be very dangerous, you compare yourself to other people.
+"A lot of people see others on social media and it is just a flash of their life.
+You need to take joy in the simple things, you need to love what you do.

+"Social media can be great but it can be very dangerous, you compare yourself to other people.

-"I need to be the best I can be, try and be great every day, do something that is difficult, come in with a good positive attitude and if I can immerse myself in those three things, then I feel I can be in a good place."
+"I need to be the best I can be, try and be great every day, do something that is difficult, come in with a good positive attitude and if I can immerse myself in those three things, I feel I can be in a good place."

 - Friends Will Be Friends: Stanley Tucci and his best friend talk about their love of food and art